alexsoftware-java/drones-service/README.md

 ## Getting Started

-Follow these steps to set up and run the Drone Dispatcher Service on your local machine using Gradle:
+Follow these steps to set up and run the Drone Management Service on your local machine using Gradle:

 1. Clone this repository to your local system using `git clone`.